West Midlands · England · 2025/26

 Build the evidence pack the VOA expects

-Our pack includes matched comparables, a 1991 valuation summary specific to your West Midlands area, and a draft challenge letter — the exact format the VOA and Valuation Tribunal work with.
+Our pack includes matched comparables, a 1991 valuation summary specific to your West Midlands area, and a draft challenge letter — the exact format the VOA works with.

 03